Diocesan Work Camp

 The Diocesan Work Camp is a weeklong camp experience for high school youth to serve our brothers and sisters in need by making their homes safer, warmer, drier, and greener while also having the opportunity to grow in our Catholic faith.

 Work Camp is not just a youth event.
 It is an opportunity for parishes to make a difference in the lives of those in need right here in our diocese while encouraging youth to answer their baptismal call to serve others.
+It is a transformative experience in the life of the adults who assist as well, whether as a volunteer, contractor, or chaperone.

 Who should attend Work Camp?